 - 2.6.1 The competitor shall lie on the firing point with the body extended and the head toward the target.
 Both hands and one shoulder may support the rifle only.
 While aiming, the cheek may be placed on the rifle stock.
 The rifle or any accessories must not touch or rest against any other point or object.
-Both forearms and sleeves of the shooting jacket forward of the elbow must be visibly raised from the surface of the firing point or shooting mat. - 2.6.2 The rifle may be supported by the sling but no part of the rifle may touch the sling or its attachments other than at the normal attachment points.
-The sling may be braced to one arm only (see Rule 2.7 for dispensation provisions).
-The sling forearm must form an angle of not less than thirty degrees from the surface on which the elbow rests.

-- 2.6.3 The butt of the rifle must be placed on the outside of the shooting jacket. - 2.6.4 No part of the competitor's body shall rest forward of the marked firing line. - 2.6.5 No artificial rest of any kind is permitted but in specific circumstances a dispensation may be granted (refer to Rule 2.7).
+Both forearms and sleeves of the shooting jacket forward of the elbow must be visibly raised from the surface of the firing point or shooting mat.
+The sling forearm must form an angle of not less than thirty degrees from the horizontal, measured from the axis of the forearm. - 2.6.2 The rifle may be supported by the sling, but no part of the rifle may touch the sling or its attachments other than at the normal attachment points.
+The sling may be braced to one arm only (see Rule 2.7 for dispensation provisions). - 2.6.3 The butt of the rifle must be placed on the outside of the shooting jacket. - 2.6.4 No part of the competitor's body shall rest forward of the marked firing line. - 2.6.5 No artificial rest of any kind is permitted but in specific circumstances a dispensation may be granted (refer to Rule 2.7).